 Earlier this week, Bing posted its “Top Searches of 2012 Report” detailing what topics were the most searched by Americans this past year.
 As with earlier iterations, the report focuses on categories such as people, musicians, videos, news stories and technology among others.
 In a year that included a recent presidential election, a skydiver breaking the sound barrier, a superstorm that wreaked havoc on the east coast, and possibly our own pending doom*, somehow the Kardashians managed to reign supreme over our collective attention spans.

-Kim Kardashian beat out The Biebs this year as the “Most Searched Person”, thus ending our nation’s 12 month long bout with “Bieber Fever” (also known as typhoid).
+Kim Kardashian beat out The Biebs this year as the “Most Searched Person,” thus ending our nation’s 12-month bout with “Bieber Fever” (also known as typhoid).
 See the results below:

 1. Kim Kardashian

 2. Justin Bieber